 Highmark SportsWorks® offers nearly 30 interactive experiences in three thematic areas: LifeWorks, Physics of Sports, and Sports Challenge.

-LifeWorks conveys the fundamental science of, and latest information on, the benefits of a healthy, active lifestyle.
+LifeWorks conveys the fundamental science of the benefits of a healthy, active lifestyle.

 In Physics of Sports, visitors put their inner daredevil to the test.

-- Become a human yo-yo at the new You-Yo, an exhibit that demonstrates the principle of potential and kinetic energy by whisking visitors high in the air, up and back down-and then up again by pulling on cable-tethered handles.
+- Become a human yo-yo in an exhibit that demonstrates the principle of potential and kinetic energy by whisking visitors high in the air, up and back down-and then up again by pulling on cable-tethered handles.

 - Scale a 25-foot Rock Wall.